QuantEcon/lecture-python-intro/in-work/networks.md

 Both of these networks (original and transpose) are useful for analysis of
     financial markets.

 TODO convert tikz code below to graphviz?
-Or use some other solution? original figs are in networks text section 1.4.2
+Original figs are in networks text section 1.4.2

 :label: network_liabfin